ShreeshonGit/CODSOFT/README.md

 - Press `1` to check your current balance.
 - Press `2` to deposit a specific amount.
 - Press `3` to withdraw money from your account (only if balance is enough).
+-  Press `4` to exit the ATM system.
+- After every action, a message will be shown to inform the user about the success or failure.
+- The menu repeats until the user selects the Exit option.